-OpenMP: OpenMP (Open Multi-Processing) is an application programming interface (API) that supports multi-platform shared memory multiprocessing programming in C and C++ [41].
+OpenMP: OpenMP (Open Multi-Processing) is an application programming interface (API) that supports multiplatform shared memory multiprocessing programming in C and C++ [18].
 It provides a simple and flexible interface for developing parallel applications on platforms from the desktop to the supercomputer.
 OpenMP is used in this implementation to parallelize loops, which can significantly improve performance on multi-core processors.
 The #pragma omp parallel for directive tells the compiler to distribute the loop iterations across the available threads.
 Each thread will execute a portion of the loop independently of the others.
-Fig. 12 shows the corresponding syntax.
-FFTW library: The FFT and inverse FFT are needed to be computed for different matrices in every iteration.
-The FFT and IFFT are computationally intensive tasks.
-We can reduce the computational time by using multithreading.
-FFTW library is one such implementation that uses multithreading and various other optimization techniques to compute FFTs faster.
+Figure 12 shows the corresponding syntax.

 '''

-#pragma omp parallel for
+#pragma omp for

-for (int i = 0; i < N; i++) {
+for (int i = 0; i < N; i++){

-// code to be run in parallel
+// code

 }

 '''

-Fig. 12.
-Usage of OpenMP for parallelization of a for loop.
+Figure 12: Usage of OpenMP for parallelization of a for loop.